mitre/caldera/docs/How-to-Build-Agents.md

 ...{"paw": "dcoify", sleep": 59, "watchdog": 0, "instructions": "[]"}
 ```

-> The paw property returned back from the server.
-This represents a unique identifier for your new agent.
+> The paw property returned back from the server represents a unique identifier for your new agent.
 Each
 time you call the /beacon endpoint without this paw, a new agent will be created on the server - so you should ensure
 that future beacons include it.